Alfre Woodard: 2010s

 From 2010 to 2011, Woodard starred as Lt.
 Tanya Rice in the TNT comedy-drama series Memphis Beat, winning a Gracie Allen Award for each of its two seasons.
 One critic said: "I originally tuned in for Jason Lee, who plays a police detective named Dwight who likes to croon the blues.
 But I was won over by Alfre Woodard, who plays Dwight's by-the-book boss."
 Memphis Beat was canceled after two seasons.
-In 2010, she also was cast in the third season of HBO's True Blood as Ruby Jean Reynolds. garnering another Primetime Emmy nomination in 2011 for her recurring role.
+In 2010, she appeared in the third season of HBO's True Blood as Ruby Jean Reynolds. garnering another Primetime Emmy nomination in 2011 for her recurring role.
 Woodard also guest-starred in Shonda Rhimes' dramas Grey's Anatomy in 2011 and Private Practice in 2012.
-Also in 2012, Woodard was cast as Ouiser (played by Shirley MacLaine in the 1989 film) in the remake of the classic comedy-drama film Steel Magnolias.
-The Lifetime television remake premiered on October 7, 2012, and drew 6.5 million viewers, making it the third most-viewed Lifetime Original film in the network's history.
+Also in 2012, Woodard appeared in the Lifetime television remake of the 1989 comedy-drama film Steel Magnolias as Ouiser, a role previously played by Shirley MacLaine.
+It drew 6.5 million viewers, making it the third most-viewed Lifetime Original film in the network's history.
 Woodard received critical acclaim for her comedic performance, as well as Primetime Emmy and Screen Actors Guild Awards nominations.
 In 2013, Woodard made Emmy history with 17 nominations for 16 different roles.
 Also in 2013, she had a recurring role in the BBC America period drama Copper.

 In 2013, Woodard appeared in Steve McQueen's historical drama film 12 Years a Slave as Mistress Harriet Shaw, a formerly enslaved woman who has risen in the Southern caste system.
 Though her appearance was brief, her performance was praised as powerful.
-Along with the other cast members, she was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture, in addition to her nomination for a NAACP Image Award for Outstanding Supporting Actress in a Motion Picture for her single-scene appearance.
+Along with the other cast members, she was nominated for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture, in addition to her nomination for an NAACP Image Award for Outstanding Supporting Actress in a Motion Picture for her single-scene appearance.
 In 2013, she also appeared in Ava DuVernay's short film The Door, a part of Miu Miu's Women's Tales series.
-The following year, Woodard was cast in the horror-thriller Annabelle and the comedy-drama Mississippi Grind.
+The following year, Woodard appeared in the horror-thriller Annabelle and the comedy-drama Mississippi Grind.
 She also starred in the independent drama film Knucklehead as an abusive mother.